OHCHR

 The Office of the United Nations High Commissioner for Human Rights (OHCHR), guided by the mandate provided by General Assembly resolution 48/141, OHCHR represents the world’s commitment to the promotion, protection and realization of the full range of rights and freedoms set out in the Universal Declaration of Human Rights.

-Institutionally, OHCHR is committed to strengthening the United Nations human rights programme and to providing it with the highest quality support.
-OHCHR is committed to working closely with its United Nations partners to ensure that human rights are at the center of the work of the United Nations.
+Institutionally, OHCHR is committed to strengthening the United Nations human rights programme and to providing it with the highest quality support, by working closely with its United Nations partners to ensure that human rights are at the center of the work of the United Nations.

 Mail Address